Back to search results

 School: Public Affairs

 Everyone has a cause they are passionate about.
-A degree in public policy analysis provides the tools to turn that passion into policy.
+A degree in public management, leadership, and policy provides the tools to turn that passion into policy.

-Public management, leadership and policy also pairs nicely with many other majors on campus as part of a double major program.
+The public management, leadership and policy major also pairs well with many other majors on campus as part of a double major program.

-Students in the major take core public affairs courses offered through the Glenn College, with additional courses offered by the political science and economics departments.
-An array of specialization tracks and minors are also offered in conjunction with other units throughout the university.
-Examples of specialization areas include nonprofit management, community organization and civic engagement, urban policy and management, and education policy.
+Students in the major take core public affairs courses offered through the Glenn College.
+An array of minors are also offered in conjunction with other units throughout the university.
+Examples include nonprofit management, local government, law and public policy, and education policy.
 Students also complete a capstone research paper on a topic of their choosing.

 Students are encouraged to pursue internships that are related to their respective policy interest areas.
 Glenn College's career services helps students locate and secure internships in the greater Columbus area.
 Past interns have worked with local employers at organizations such as: